Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Don’t purchase items that make you scratch your head.
 For example, selling Nike sneakers won’t make you a millionaire unless you understand the brand.
 The more knowledge you have about your inventory, the better chance you have of convincing shoppers to buy.

-Pay attention to the prices of your listings.
+Pay attention to the prices of your listings when selling clothes online.
 Are you charging too much or too little?
 If you price your items too high, your listings will just gather dust.
 But if you lowball yourself, you’ll end up shortchanging your possible profits.

 Before you list your first item, take some time to familiarize yourself with the site.
 Become a customer and buy a few products to see how the process works.
 Connect with other users to learn as much as possible.